thekashifmalik/rincr/README.md

 A utility written to compliment `rsync` for backups.
 Specifically, while `rsync` can be used to make _mirrored_ backups, i.e exact clones of the target data, `kbackup` can be used to make _incremental_ backups which consist of snapshots of the target data.
-These snapshots can be taken as often as needed and they are cheap both in time and space. `kbackup` can optionally manage these snapshots for you, restore files to any stored versions and encrypt backups.
+These snapshots can be taken as often as needed and they are cheap both in time and space. `kbackup` can optionally manage these snapshots for you, restore files to earlier versions and encrypt backups.

 ## Features
 `kbackup` is built on top of `rsync` and borrows heavily from `rsnapshot`.